SMateosFdz/Pomodoro-web/README.md

 # Pomodoro-web
-Simple web with the Pomodoro Method
+Simple web with the Pomodoro Method, the actual date and time.

 ## Table of contents
 * [What is Pomodoro?](##what-is-pomodoro)